Default Reasoning

 1. Default reasoning

-From an epistemological perspective, the theory of defeasible reasoning (Koons 2005) concerns beliefs that permit exceptions: in general, birds fly; but penguins (Sphenisciformes, Spheniscidae) are birds and do not fly.
-As a consequence, if the only thing one knows about Tweety is that Tweety is a bird, it is not possible, strictly speaking, to infer that Tweety can or cannot fly.
-Nonetheless, in the absence of any information suggesting that Tweety is a penguin (or some other flightless bird), the theory of revisable reasoning admits the conclusion “Tweety flies”.
+From an epistemological perspective, the theory of defeasible reasoning (Koons 2005) concerns beliefs that allow for exceptions: in general, birds fly; but penguins (Sphenisciformes, Spheniscidae) are birds and do not fly.
+Consequently, if the only thing one knows about Tweety is that Tweety is a bird, it is not possible, strictly speaking, to infer that Tweety can or cannot fly.
+Nevertheless, in the absence of any information suggesting that Tweety is a penguin (or some other flightless bird), the theory of revisable inference permits the conclusion “Tweety flies”.
 It validates exception-conditioned inferences:

 Since A (Tweety is a bird), normally B (Tweety flies).

 The premise does support the conclusion, but it may nonetheless be true and the conclusion false.
-A conclusion considered to be correct on the basis of the knowledge which has now become available, may later turn out to be false if further knowledge is gained.
+A conclusion considered to be correct on the basis of the knowledge we have now , may turn out to be false later, when further knowledge is gained.

-The theory of defeasible reasoning also addresses more complex issues such as the following.
+The theory of defeasible reasoning also addresses complex questions such as the following.
 We know that:

 (1) Birds fly